Living with dementia: food preparation

 For some people with dementia, it can be tricky to keep track of food sell-by dates.
-If this is a problem for you here are a number of strategies which you can employ which can help to mange this issue.
+If this is a problem for you here are a number of strategies you can employ which can help to manage this issue.

 A simple approach could be switching to a smaller fridge freezer.
 There are both standard and counter top small fridge freezers on the market.
 A smaller model can simplify things as it could help you to see what food is in the fridge and/or freezer more clearly.
 A counter top model may be suitable for people who have difficulty bending.
 Also labelling stored food with prominently positioned stickers can help you to see and keep track of sell-by dates.

 At the early stages of dementia, a fridge magnet organiser fastened to the front of the fridge can help with keeping track of sell-by dates.
 Here you can write reminders to yourself, e.g. 'cheese must be eaten by 29 August'.
 It could be used in conjunction with a calendar or talking clock with reminders.The same procedure can also be applied to perishable items in you cupboard.

 In addition to fridge magnets, you could enlist the help of your carer or family to place signage on cupboards indicating what foods are kept within, helping you to remember what you have in store.

 As dementia progresses some people may find that reminders and/or calendars no longer work.
 Instead you could designate a specific food clear out day where you and your carer go through your cupboards and fridge freezer checking for out-of-date food.

 Gas cookers and hobs